PRADER WILLI SYNDROME

-Keith & Associates specializes in providing medical nutrition therapy for individuals diagnosed with Prader-Willi syndrome.
-With years of experience, we have a friendly, professional staff experienced in educating family members and staff members involved with the care of Prader-Willi patients.
-We can help family members and staff understands the unique characteristics that are essential in caring for or working with an individual with Prader-Wilil syndrome.
+K&A Nutrition specializes in providing medical nutrition therapy for individuals diagnosed with Prader-Willi syndrome.
+We have registered dietitians who specialize in Prader-Willi nutrition.
+Our goal is to help the individual with Prader-Willi syndrome achieve balance and normalcy.
+We also work closely with family members and staff to develop strategies that can help them achieve goals.
+Our dietitians can provide education to help family members and care-takers understand the unique characteristics that are essential in caring for or working with an individual with Prader-Wilil syndrome.
 Our Registered Dietitians can provide menus, available with recipes and purchasing guides catered to each individual's needs.

 For each home we provide:

 3 - 4 Week, detailed menus with recipe guidelines

 Prader-Willie Expectations for clients, home, and house staff

 Out-to-Eat menus and meal plans in various caloric values

 Low calorie dessert recipes and food recipes provided outside of menus

 Our goal with Prader-Willi clients is to make their lives and the lives of their family members as normal as possible.
 We believe we can help our Prader-Willi clients maintain balance and a healthy weight, while still being able to experience things like going out to eat, going to school, or going to work everyday.